circonus-labs/circonus-cmi/README.md

 #### General

 Within a Chef Role or Node, within one of the attribute sections, a "circonus" attribute should be added to contain information about checks and tags.
 The precedence rules work the same as any other attribute in chef, so things may be overriden.
+If no brokers are provided for a check, it will use whatever is in default_brokers.

 #### Substitution